 Parking is free and disabled parking spaces are also available.
 Diggerland provides free-to-use charging points for visitors with electric vehicles and plug-in hybrids.

 We live in East Sussex and it took us about 90 minutes to drive to Diggerland Kent.
 It felt like a long drive, particularly as we weren’t sure whether both the girls would enjoy it, but it was definitely worth the trip.
 If you have a kid who loves diggers and you don’t live nearby, it’s worth making a special trip to the park.

 Which hotels or holiday accommodation are near Diggerland Kent?

 There are plenty of accommodation options for families nearby, including:

-A 10-minute drive away is the RBS Hotel, with family rooms and free Wi-Fi
+- A 10-minute drive away is the RBS Hotel, with family rooms and free Wi-Fi

-Our trip to Diggerland was muddy good fun.
-We weren’t able to go on a couple of the most popular rides, Groundshuttle and Spindizzy, as the boys were too little but we didn’t feel as if we missed out on anything as there were so many other rides they loved.
-Ellis and Theo had a whale of a time operating the diggers and driving the go-karts and cars."
+Maxine added: "We weren’t able to go on a couple of the most popular rides, Groundshuttle and Spindizzy, as the boys were too little but we didn’t feel as if we missed out on anything as there were so many other rides they loved.
+Ellis and Theo had a great time operating the diggers and driving the go-karts and cars."

 Although there is nothing remotely 'girly' about Diggerland, my girls, who are both fans of unicorns, Frozen and anything pink and fluffy, absolutely loved it and we are already planning our return visit.

 See more reviews of Diggerland Kent on TripAdvisor